rust-lang/wg-async/src/vision/status_quo/alan_has_an_event_loop.md

 }
 ```

-It could be soo easy.
+It could be so easy.
 Unfortunately he does not find any such solution.
 Having already looked through quite a bit of low level documentation and runtime code, Alan thinks about implementing his own runtime...

 ...but only for a very short time.
 Soon after looking into it, he finds out that he has to deal with ```RawWakerVTable```, ```RawWaker```, ```Pointers```.
 Worst of all, he has to do that without the safety net of the rust compiler, because this stuff is ```unsafe```.